enkidevs/curriculum/lua/lua-core/loops-in-lua-i/for-loops-in-lua-i.md

 ## Content

-A `for` loop in Lua is used to **loop through a range of values**, which can be numbers or elements of a table or an array.
+A `for` loop in Lua is used to **loop through a range of values**, which can be numbers, elements of a table, or an array.

 Here is a visual example:
 ![for-loop-visual](https://img.enkipro.com/cfe0a88b905445ec6d81ee82309852b8.png)